 As for construction it will highly depend whether you want to engage us to design a newly constructed, empty space or whether you are in need for renovation.

 What type of projects can you do?

-Our architects have designed apartments and houses as well as offices, public spaces and restaurants.
+Our architects can design apartments and houses as well as offices, public spaces and restaurants.

-Similarly, we have been engaged to provide only consultations or conceptual designs, but also provided multiple full-scale projects.
+Similarly, we have can be engaged to provide only consultations or conceptual designs, but also provided multiple full-scale projects.